WhosNickDoglio/dagger-rules/docs/rules.md

 ```

-There's a few reasons we want to favor constructor injection over field injection.
+There are a few reasons we want to favor constructor injection over field injection.
 The first being is we should think of
 a class constructor as a contract of sorts, "if I provide you these dependencies then in return you give me an instance
 of this class", if we're doing field injection this resides **outside** the constructor and isn't intuitive that this
 class requires additional setup which can lead to consumers misusing it or bugs.
 The second being with constructor
-injection we can make our dependencies both private and immutable, so they cannot be altered by anything outside this
+ injection, we can make our dependencies both private and immutable, so they cannot be altered by anything outside this
 class nor could they be reassigned somewhere within the class, because Dagger requires field injection to be public and
 mutable this gives things outside our class the ability to mutate or reassign our dependencies which could lead to
 unpredictable and hard to debug issues.